By Martin Hajek

 This medicinal weed enhances liver function by eliminating toxins and restoring hydration and electrolyte balance.
-Dandelion contains bitter compound taraxacin, which makes the gallbladder to contract to increase bile flow.
+Dandelion contains bitter compound taraxacin, which makes the gallbladder contract to increase bile flow.
 Dandelion’s ability to increase the flow of bile helps detoxify the liver.

-According to Bartram’s Encyclopedia of Herbal Medicine, for all liver disorders, most effective is dandelion and burdock (+ milk thistle).
+According to Bartram’s Encyclopedia of Herbal Medicine, for all liver disorders, the most effective is dandelion and burdock (+ milk thistle).

 One study on mice states that dandelion leaf promotes healthy lipid profiles, lessens insulin resistance, and suppresses fat accumulation in the livers.
 Moreover, this plant shows a protective effect against hepatoxicity due to its antioxidant properties.